JustinYTTo/mooqita_challenge/README.md

 # mooqita_challenge
 MIDS-1D Challenge

-Working branch for making edits and answering questions for the challenge.

 How to use the code

 (1) Download the "mooqita.sh" file, place it in the same directory as the "website" folder which is from the tar ball file.